-[Fellows name' (Delta Science Fellow) will attend:
+The successful applicant (Delta Science Fellow) will attend:

 - (a) Program Orientation

-- Attendance at the Delta Science Fellowship Orientation Program
+- Attendance at the Delta Science Fellowship Orientation/Early Career Leadership Workshop (if offered)

 - (b) Project Orientation

-This will include in-depth conversations between the research and community mentor and the Delta Science Fellow.
+This will include in-depth conversations between the research and community mentors and the Delta Science Fellow.
 Mutual expectations will be discussed and agreed upon in advance.
 Orientation topics will include (a) the amount of independence the Delta Science Fellow requires, (b) interaction with coworkers, (c) productivity including the importance of scientific publications, (d) work habits and laboratory safety, and (e) documentation of research methodologies and experimental details so that the work can be continued by other researchers in the future.

-- 2. Career Counseling will be directed at providing the Delta Science Fellow with the skills, knowledge, and experience needed to excel in their chosen career path.
+- 2. Career Counseling will be directed at providing the Delta Science Fellow with the skills, knowledge, and experience needed to excel in his/her chosen career path.
 In addition to guidance provided by the research mentor, the Delta Science Fellow will be encouraged to discuss career options with researchers and managers at the [Research Institution] and the [Community Mentor's Agency Name]. - 3.
 Experience with Preparation of Grant Proposals will be gained by direct involvement of the Delta Science Fellow in proposals prepared by the [Research Institution].
 The Delta Science Fellow will have an opportunity to learn best practices in proposal preparation including identification of key research questions, definition of objectives, description of approach and rationale, and construction of a work plan, timeline, and budget. - 4.
 Publications and Presentations are expected to result from the work supported by the Fellow award.
 These will be prepared under the direction of [Research Mentor's Name] and in collaboration with other researchers as appropriate.

-The Delta Science Fellow will receive guidance and training in the preparation of manuscripts for scientific journals and presentations at conferences.
-The Fellow is also expected to present project results at the Bay-Delta Science Conference or the State of the Estuary Conference in at least one of the years of the Fellowship.
-Attendance of the annual meetings of the California Water Environment Modeling Forum (CWEMF) and/or the Interagency Ecological Program (IEP) Conference as well as of appropriate IEP Project Work Team meetings (see https://iep.ca.gov/Science-Synthesis-Service/Project-Work-Teams) is also encouraged.
+The Fellow is also expected to present project results at the Bay-Delta Science in at least one of the years of the Fellowship.
+In addition, although not mandatory, the Fellow is encouraged to present research results at the State of the Estuary Conference.
+Attendance of the annual meetings of the California Water Environment Modeling Forum (CWEMF) and/or the Interagency Ecological Program (IEP) Workshop as well as of appropriate IEP technical team meetings (PWTs, see https://water.ca.gov/Programs/Environmental-Services/Interagency-Ecological-Program) is also encouraged.